Updated April 2026

 Supplier Failure

-May reimburse lost deposits or payments if a key supplier such as a caterer, venue, florist or photographer goes into liquidation or ceases trading before the wedding.
+May reimburse deposits or payments that cannot be recovered if a supplier such as a caterer, photographer, florist or venue goes into liquidation, ceases trading or fails to appear on the day.

-Usually requires the supplier to be a registered business
+The supplier typically must be a registered Australian business

 Wedding Attire

-Covers accidental damage to, loss of, or theft of wedding outfits including the dress, suit, veils and accessories before or during the event.
+Covers accidental damage, loss or theft of wedding garments including dresses, suits, veils and accessories before or on the day of the event.

 Gifts, Photos & Video

-May cover loss or damage to wedding gifts in transit or at the venue, and costs to re-stage key photos if the photographer or videographer fails to deliver.
+May cover loss or damage to wedding gifts at the venue or in transit, plus the cost of re-staging photos if the photographer or videographer fails to deliver usable results.

-Gift cover often has a per-item and aggregate limit
+Gift cover usually has both per-item and aggregate limits

-Photography cover may fund a re-shoot if images are lost
+Photography cover may fund a re-shoot if original images are lost

 Public Liability

-Some policies include or offer optional public liability cover for the wedding event itself, which may be relevant if you are hiring a private venue.
+Some policies include or offer optional public liability cover for the wedding event itself.
+Many Australian venues require this as a condition of booking, particularly private or outdoor venues.

-May be required by some venue hire agreements
+Often required by venue hire agreements in Australia

 Covers accidental injury or property damage at the event

-These providers are commonly considered by NZ couples looking for wedding-specific cover.
+These providers are commonly considered by Australian couples looking for wedding-specific cover.

 📅 Cancellation and postponement